did-app/www/_articles/what-is-oauth-understanding-the-authorization-layer.md

 OAuth is all about granting authorization to access private things.
 OAuth is not used for authentication.
 A mistake commonly made is to assume the ‘auth’ in OAuth stands for authentication.

+DID.app is an authentication provider that works with the OAuth 2.0 framework helping to add an authentication layer on top of OAuth's authorization layer.

 ## How does OAuth work?

 This diagram illustrates the six steps that are taken when one website requests information from another: